World could have prevented COVID catastrophe, independent panel finds | DW | 12.05.2021

 The scale of the coronavirus pandemic could have been prevented, an independent global panel has said.
-A "toxic cocktail" of waiting and poor coordination cost many people their lives.
+Governments and the WHO have been accused of not reacting quickly enough to the warning signs.

 The catastrophic scale of the coronavirus pandemic could have been prevented, an independent global panel concluded Wednesday.

-A combination of dithering and poor coordination provided a "toxic cocktail" which hastened the spread of the virus that has cost well over three million lives.
+A combination of dithering and poor coordination provided a "toxic cocktail" which hastened the spread of the virus that has cost over 3.3 million lives.

 Institutions "failed to protect people" and science-denying leaders eroded public trust in health interventions, the Independent Panel for Pandemic Preparedness and Response (IPPPR) said in its long-awaited final report.